omermoav/cornell-course-chat/replit.md

 ## Key Features

+### 1. Conversational Chat Interface ✨ NEW
+- **Full conversation support**: Ask follow-up questions that maintain context from previous exchanges
+- **Chat-style UI**: Messages displayed in scrollable conversation view with user/assistant distinction
+- **Context awareness**: AI remembers previous questions and answers in the conversation
+- **Persistent input**: Search field always visible for immediate follow-ups
+- **Auto-scroll**: Automatically scrolls to newest message for seamless conversation flow
+- **Clear conversation**: Option to start fresh conversation when needed
+- **Example flow**: "What is NBAY 6170?" → "Who teaches it?" → "What are the prerequisites?"

-### 1. True MECE Chatbot - Handles ANY Question Type ✨ LATEST
+### 2. True MECE Chatbot - Handles ANY Question Type
 - **Specific course queries**: "What is NBAY 6170?" → Full course details with comprehensive AI summary
 - **Broad subject queries**: "What CS courses are offered?" → AI suggestions for specific courses to explore
 - **Thematic questions**: "Tell me about machine learning courses" → AI answer with helpful suggestions